What is a mobile phone repeater?

 - and information concerning the actual transaction (for example, the date of supply, particulars regarding the identity of the recipient, such as photo identification).

 It is an offence under the Act to operate an unlicensed radiocommunications device, or possess this device for the purpose of operation.
-A person found guilty of this offence may be imprisoned for two years for each offence.
-A body corporate may receive a penalty of up to $255,000 (1,500 penalty units) per offence (sections 46 and 47 of the Act).
+A person found guilty of this offence may be imprisoned for up to two years for each offence.
+A body corporate may receive a penalty of up to $270,000 (1,500 penalty units) per offence (sections 46 and 47 of the Act).
 Other penalties may apply, such as the interference offence provisions at Part 4.2 of the Act.